Zippy-boy/wire-pod/Installation.md

 - ***NOTE: This section is for production bots only.
 If you have an OSKR/dev-unlocked bot, skip this part.***

 1. Put Vector into recovery mode.
 This can be done by setting him on the charger and holding his button for ~15 seconds.
 He will turn off.
 Keep holding until the lights come back on.
+    - This is NOT the same as clearing user data.
+This step will not clear user data.

 2. Once he has reached the anki.com/v or ddl.io/v screen, open Chrome (some other Chromium-based browsers work too) on a device with Bluetooth support and go to [https://keriganc.com/vector-epod-setup](https://keriganc.com/vector-epod-setup).
     - If you see an error about Chrome, even though you are running Chrome, enter `chrome://flags` in your URL bar, enable "Enable experimental web platform features", relaunch Chrome, then try again.